kyegomez/APACAI/Documents/Governance/README.md

 5. **Growth**: As the community grows, so do opportunities.
 Increased earnings and a stronger product reputation attract more developers and salespeople.
 6. **Back to Training & Empowerment**: The increased interest leads back to the first stage, creating a cycle of continuous growth.

-The ASCII diagram representing the combined flywheel is:

 ```
                   +-------------------+